michaeltrefry/Yapplr/Yapplr.Api/STAGING-SEED-README.md

 ## Environment Isolation

-### Staging Only
+### Non-Production Only
-- Seeding **ONLY** runs in Staging environment
+- Seeding **ONLY** runs in non-production environments (Development, Test, Staging, etc.)
-- Production and Development environments are unaffected
+- Production environment is completely protected
 - No risk of test data appearing in production

-### Fresh Deployments
+### Smart Seeding
-- Each staging deployment starts with a completely fresh database
+- Checks for existing admin user before seeding
-- No data persistence between deployments
+- Skips seeding if data already exists
-- Automatic seed data creation on every deployment
+- Safe to run multiple times without conflicts
-- Perfect for clean testing scenarios
+- Perfect for development and testing scenarios

 ## Security Considerations